listrophy/ecstatic/README.md

 ```

 When writing your website, you will focus almost exclusively on the `site` directory.
 While you're working on your site, you'll want to run `ecstatic server` and view its contents at [localhost:4567](http://localhost:4567).

+Ecstatic will automatically compile HAML files in `site/pages/` and SCSS files in `site/assets/stylesheets`.
+If you need need something like CoffeeScript compilation, then it should be fairly simple to add to `lib/ecstatic/watcher.rb`.
+Pull requests welcome!

 ## Deploying to GitHub Pages